Generative Machine Learning for Multivariate Angular Simulation: Introduction

+The majority of existing geometric approaches tend to work with random vectors on the standard exponential scale.
 While it is mathematically convenient, working in exponential margins offers a less complete picture of joint tail behaviour, especially in the case of negative dependence structures; see \citet{Murphy-Barltrop2024b} for recent discussion.
 With this in mind, a natural extension is to instead consider $\boldsymbol{X}$ on a standard Laplace scale, increasing flexibility in the types of dependence features that can be studied.
 This is an approach taken, for instance, by \cite{Simpson2024b} in the estimation of \textit{environmental contours} and \cite{Papastathopoulos2025} for estimating \textit{return level sets}, and is considered in the supplementary material of \cite{Campbell2024} as an alternative to their piecewise-linear approach on exponential scale.
-We will bear this in mind later in the current paper when considering suitable choices of marginal distribution for our comparative studies.
+We will bear this in mind later in the current article when considering suitable choices of marginal distribution for our comparative studies.